gu-fan/simpleterm.vim/README.rst

     " source target file (if no target, source current file Sfile  ~/test.sh

+    " show another window with test
+    Salt test

-    " so, as you can easily run cmds from files
+    " so, as you can easily executing whilst editing
-    " you can keep scipt for works:
+    " you can tracking your work as scripts and vice versa " setup/dev/test/make/deploy/coffee...
-    " setup/dev/test/make/deploy/coffee...

     " see https://www.reddit.com/r/vim/comments/8vwq5a/vim_81_terminal_is_great/e1rnx8g